 Low-cost carriers and online travel agencies have clearly benefited from the online travel revolution over the past 15 years but hotel groups have also done similarly well.

 Developing slick sites and mobile apps that will delight users and generate sales isn’t easy or cheap.
-The Four Seasons famously spent $18 million on their mobile-optimised website in 2012.
+The Four Seasons famously spent $18 million on their mobile-optimized website in 2012.
 In 2016, the industry continued to invest heavily in technology, content and digital marketing and there is a lot that other sectors could learn by looking at the technology and digital approaches being adopted by some of the largest players.
 Here are some of the things we think they are particularly good at.

 The travel industry is inherently global and has always catered to international customers.
 As a result, the sites of hotel groups and airlines have a high level of localization and deliver content in a huge range of languages.

-Easyjet’s website is available in over 20 languages including Chinese and local varieties of French for Belgium and German for Switzerland.
+Easyjet’s website is available in over 20 languages, including Chinese and local varieties of French for Belgium and German for Switzerland.

 Easyjet offered content in French and Spanish as early as the year 2000.
 Even in the US, the top airlines are well localized for global audiences with both Delta and United Airlines providing site content in Spanish, French, German and Chinese among other languages.